-(a) are enrolled as a full-time or part- time undergraduate student at an accredited U.S. tertiary educational institution, which institution has not registered more than five (5) Teams in total; and

-(b) have not earned a Bachelor's degree or its equivalent in any jurisdiction.
+- (a) are enrolled as a full-time or part- time undergraduate student at an accredited U.S. or Canadian tertiary educational institution; and - (b) have not earned a Bachelor's degree or its equivalent in any jurisdiction.

 2.3.
 Outside Assistance to Teams